3 Things I Noticed With COVID Travel Restrictions

 Government Continues to Promote Modern Transportation

 Another thing that I’ve noticed is the rapid modernization of transportation.
 My locality saw the launch of modern buses and jeeps right after traveling is now allowed.
 To us living in a rural area, it was a feat to look at, and the experience of riding one feels new.
+This rapid change means that more driving jobs will be made available with companies using recruitment software (check this out) to hire who they need to help with this new area of transportation.

 But to local jeep owners and their industry who had been a sectorial victim of this pandemic, that’s not the case.
 The local government completely subsidizes this modern transportation from the start.
 The provincial government enables modern buses to operate throughout the province.
 The problem with this is how it affects the operators and the transportation industry.
 It would not be a bit of a stretch if these jeepney operators went out of business one day.
 A subsidy will soon takeover.
 I hope that’s not the case.